yellowee/MOJE-how-do-i-qa/README.md

 And then:
 `bundle install`

-3. If you are getting an error about "Ignoring some gems" when running `rails s` (error: https://monosnap.com/file/zS6mWQeW0h7kMOAU2z0yjS9ansbxSA), try to run:
-`gem pristine --all`

 # Credentials
 **Seeds have a user already created for you.**
 `admin@example.com` with password `12345678`

-# Run
+# Run server
 `rails s`

+To access the page, type `http://localhost:3000/` in the browser address bar.

+If you are getting an error about "Ignoring some gems" when running `rails s` (error: https://monosnap.com/file/zS6mWQeW0h7kMOAU2z0yjS9ansbxSA), try to run:
+`gem pristine --all`

 # Run specs (if any)
 - Run all specs: